standardsemiconductor/VELDT-getting-started/README.md

     rst = unsafeFromHighPolarity $ pure False
 makeTopEntityWithName 'topEntity "Blinker"
 ```
 First, every top entity function has the `NOINLINE` annotation.
 Although this is a Lattice FPGA, it just so happens that the `XilinxSystem` domain also works.
 Domains describe things such as reset polarity and clock period and active edge.
 More information about domains is found in the `Clash.Signal` module. `XilinxSystem` specifies active-high resets, therefore we define a `rst` signal which is always inactive by inputting `False` to `unsafeFromHighPolarity`. `blinker` has a `HiddenClockResetEnable` constraint so we use `withClockResetEnable` to expose them and provie clock, reset, and enable signals.
-We use the template haskell function `makeTopEntityWithName` which will generate Synthesis boilerplate and name the top module and its ports in Verilog.
+We use the template haskell function `makeTopEntityWithName` which will generate synthesis boilerplate and name the top module and its ports in Verilog.
 The inputs and outputs of the `topEntity` function will be constrained by the `.pcf`, or pin constraint file.

 Here is the complete `Blinker.hs` source code:
 ```haskell